-- 1) Auto dimming indicator

-- 2) Left (mirror) button
+- Left (mirror) button 2)

 - 3) Photosensor

 - 4) Right (compass) button

-- 5) Compass display
+- Compass display 5)

 The auto-dimming mirror has an anti-glare feature which automatically reduces glare coming from headlights of vehicles behind you.
 It also contains a built-in compass.